-Please note that we are no longer able to offer an informal advice service as to whether planning permission would or would not be required for your proposal.
+Please note that we offer a pre-application service as to whether planning permission would or would not be required for your proposal.

 For a formal decision as to whether planning permission is required for your proposal you will need to submit an application for a Certificate of Lawful Development – Proposed.

 For a formal decision as to whether listed building consent is required for your proposal you will need to submit an application for a Certificate of Lawfulness of Proposed Works to a Listed Building.

 You do not always need to make a planning application if you are going to alter or improve your home.
 The following guide explains the cases where you might not need to make a planning application.
 However, you are strongly advised to study carefully the Important Notes at the end of this section, and to seek written confirmation before starting work.

 A great source of information is the Planning Portal Interactive House.

 Certain types of development are deemed to be exempt from the need for planning permission (General Permitted Development Order) and do not require formal permission.
 This is called Permitted Development (PD).
 For example under permitted development rights people can, in some circumstances, build small extensions to their homes or build small outbuildings without the need to apply for planning permission.

 The Planning Portal is the government’s online service for planning.
 Listed below are just some of the tools and information that can be obtained from visiting the main site.

 Make a planning application – Apply here to make an online planning application

 Visual guide for householders – Explore the interactive house for guidance on many common householder projects